 Short-term international programs provide opportunities to challenge students to think critically and develop a deeper awareness of the global community.
 These programs provide valuable international experiences for students who otherwise may not be able to live and study abroad.

-In a short-term faculty-led study abroad program, SLU faculty members accompany students abroad for up to eight weeks.
-This type of program incorporates a strong academic component and provides an opportunity for students to receive 1-6 academic credit hours, depending on the length and content of the program, and departmental approval.
+In a short-term international program, SLU faculty or staff members accompany students abroad for up to eight weeks.
+Credit-bearing programs incorporate a strong academic component and provide an opportunity for students to receive 1-6 academic credit hours, depending on the length and content of the program and departmental approval.

 Non-credit-bearing international programs include experiences that are not associated with a particular course and participating students do not receive Saint Louis University academic credit.
 The international dimension must be relevant to your department's academic mission.

-Interested in proposing new or repeat non-credit-bearing program?
-Submit the New and Repeat Short-Term Non-Credit-Bearing Program Proposal to Annie Cavedine.
+Interested in proposing a new or repeat short-term faculty led study abroad program?
+Submit the New and Repeat Short-Term International Program Proposal to Annie Cavedine.
 For repeat programs, please provide detailed information regarding any changes to the program.

 Many SLU students choose to participate in immersive semester and yearlong international experiences.

 Study abroad programs enable SLU students to study at a partner institution on a fee-paying basis.
 Saint Louis University students pay a study abroad program fee, determined by the Office of International Services, and Saint Louis University then pays the partner institution.